madanyc/workfront-learn.en/help/custom-data/getting-started-with-calculated-fields-and-expressions/getting-started-with-calculated-fields-and-expressions.md

 * If funding is coming from suppliers, internal, or both.
 * What resolution is needed for images used.

-Although those fields are not inherently built into Workfront, you can create custom data entry fields and pre-populated, multi-select answer fields through a Workfront custom form.
+Although those fields are not inherently built into [!DNL Workfront], you can create custom data entry fields and pre-populated, multi-select answer fields through a [!DNL Workfront] custom form.

 This learning path focuses on the calculated field.
 You will learn what a calculated field is, the different types of information you can pull into the calculated field through data expressions, and how to build those calculated fields to enhance your data collection and reporting.